rameshvarun/RetroBoy/android/README.md

-# GameToy Android Player
+# RetroBoy Android Player

-To be implemented usint LuaJ
+To be implemented using LuaJ.